 |Swiss chard||10 leafs||91||7.7|

 As many might expect, there’s many types of legumes near the top of the list: adzuki, mung, black, kidney, and lentils.
+This is part of the reason why legumes are known to cause gas and bloating (see why do chickpeas cause gas for more details).

 The next best type of food for fiber are whole grains.
 Rye grain, oats, buckwheat groats, and whole wheat flour are all near the top as well.